vk3mcb/vk3mcb.github.io/_posts/2022-04-10-vkff-2141-activation.md

   <figcaption>The QSO log for the activation.</figcaption>
 </figure>

-An activation is not possible with the chasers and spotters, so thank you to them.
+An activation isn't possible with the chasers and spotters, so thank you to them.